Updated: Aug 29, 2022

 Policies for religious accommodation / dress & grooming

 Unless it is an unfair inconvenience in the employer's company's operation, an employer must reasonably accommodate an employee's religious beliefs.
-Consulting with a California employment lawyer is recommended to analyze your particular situation and find out if your rights have been violated.
+Consulting with a California Employment Attorney is recommended to analyze your particular situation and find out if your rights have been violated.

 Report Religious Discrimination In The Workplace

-To report workplace religious discrimination in California, you must gather all evidence and immediately contact a pre-screened employment lawyer.
-You can submit your case details by clicking here or by calling 24 hours a day the employee right's hotline at 1-661-310-7999
+To report workplace religious discrimination in California, you must gather all evidence and immediately contact a pre-screened Employment Lawyer in Los Angeles.
+You can submit your case details by clicking here or by calling 24 hours a day the employee rights hotline at 1-661-310-7999